-Professor Tim Bond moved back to Seattle in August 2016 after a twenty year period working in other cities.
+Professor Bond moved back to Seattle in 2016 after a twenty-year period working in other cities.
 Most recently, Tim served as Producing Artistic Director of Syracuse Stage and the Syracuse University Department of Drama from 2007 to 2016.

 From 1996 to 2007, Tim was an Associate Artistic Director of Oregon Shakespeare Festival.
 During his time at OSF he directed 12 productions, promoted equity and inclusion efforts, and created the FAIR Program which cultivates the next generation of diverse theatre artists and administrators.